influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/event_handlers/alerta.md

 ### Send alerts to the Alerta room from a defined handler

 The following setup sends an alert to the `cpu` topic with the message, "Hey, check your CPU".
-An Alerta handler is added that subscribes to the `cpu` topic and publishes all alert messages to alerta_cpu_handler using default settings defined in the `kapacitor.conf`.
+An Alerta handler is added that subscribes to the `cpu` topic and publishes all alert messages to Alerta using default settings defined in the `kapacitor.conf`.

 Create a TICKscript that publishes alert messages to a topic.
 The TICKscript below sends an alert message to the `cpu` topic any time idle CPU usage drops below 10%.